earth-system-radiation/rte-rrtmgp/doc/jekyll_site/reference/optical-props-overview.md

 Comparison functions `op1%bands_are_equal(op2)` and `op1%gpoints_are_equal(op2)` return logical values indicating whether the two sets of optical properties share the same band or g-point discretization.

-# Managing arrys of optical properties
+# Working with source functions and arrays of optical properties